Python3pkg/HURUmap/README.rst

 .. image:: https://travis-ci.org/Code4SA/wazimap.svg
     :target: http://travis-ci.org/Code4SA/wazimap

-Wazimap is a Django application for exploring census and other similar data.
+HURUmap is a Django application for exploring census and other similar data.
 It makes it easy to understand a place through the eyes of the data, and to explore data across a range of places.
 It is most suited for census data but can easily be used with other data that is similarly focused on places in a country.

-Check out `Wazimap South Africa <http://wazimap.co.za>`_ and `Wazimap Kenya <http://kenya.wazimap.org>`_ to get an idea of what Wazimap is about.
+Check out `HURUmap Tanzania <http://tanzania.hurumap.org>`_ and `HURUmap Kenya <http://kenya.hurumap.org>`_ to get an idea of what HURUmap is about.

-Wazimap is a fork of the excellent `Censusreporter <https://censusreporter.org>`_ project which was funded by a `Knight News Challenge grant <http://www.niemanlab.org/2012/10/knight-funding-expands-ires-journalist-friendly-census-site/>`_.
+HURUmap is a fork of `Wazimap <https://github.com/Code4SA/wazimap>`_ and the excellent `Censusreporter <https://censusreporter.org>`_ project which was funded by a
+`Knight News Challenge grant <http://www.niemanlab.org/2012/10/knight-funding-expands-ires-journalist-friendly-census-site/>`_.
 You can also find `Censusreporter on GitHub <https://github.com/censusreporter/censusreporter>`_.

-Wazimap builds on Censusreporter and makes it easier to re-use.
-Wazimap was originally built by `Code for South Africa <http://code4sa.org>`_ with the support of `Media Monitoring Africa <http://www.mediamonitoringafrica.org/>`_.
-It is maintained by Code for South Africa.

-* Wazimap is on Twitter as `@Wazimap <https://twitter.com/@Wazimap>`_.
+* Code for Africa is on Twitter as `@Code4Africa <https://twitter.com/@Code4Africa>`_.
 * Read the `full Wazimap documentation <http://wazimap.readthedocs.org/en/latest/>`_.

-Using Wazimap
+Using HURUmap
 =============

 Read the `full Wazimap documentation <http://wazimap.readthedocs.org/en/latest/>`_ to get started.